Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Introduction

 \section{Introduction}

-Antiferromagnets on bipartite lattices generally show Néel ordering in dimensions greater than one.
+Antiferromagnets on infinite bipartite lattices generally show Néel ordering in dimensions greater than one.
 This can be detected through the staggered magnetisation of the ground state, which spontaneously breaks SU(2) spin-rotation symmetry.
 In the spectrum, the Goldstone mode corresponding to this symmetry breaking gives rise to a proliferation of gapless states with a range of spin quantum numbers, known as the Anderson tower of states~\cite{Anderson1952TOS}, as well as a branch of gapless spin-wave excitations.
-Such Néel ordering can be proven rigorously on the three-dimensional cubic lattice for spin $S\geq 1/2$~\cite{Dyson1978,Kennedy1988} as well as on the two-dimensional square lattice for $S\geq 1$~\cite{Neves1986}.
+Such Néel ordering of the ground state can be proven rigorously for the Heisenberg model on the three-dimensional cubic lattice for spin $S\geq 1/2$~\cite{Dyson1978,Kennedy1988} as well as on the two-dimensional square lattice for $S\geq 1$~\cite{Neves1986}.

 For two-dimensional spin-$1/2$ systems, however, and especially to study ordering in frustrated magnets, one has to rely on numerical studies that are almost always performed on finite patches of the lattice.
 Spontaneous symmetry breaking never occurs in these finite systems.
 Nevertheless, ordering tendencies in the thermodynamic limit are already indicated by sharp Bragg peaks (with intensity proportional to system size) in the static correlation functions, as well as incipient Anderson towers of states in the spectrum, at energies well below those of quasiparticle excitations.
 Even beyond conventional ordering, the symmetry-resolved low-energy spectrum is an invaluable diagnostic of phases of matter, both computationally~\cite{Wietek2017TOS,wietek2017chiral,Wietek2020KagomeVBS,wietek2023triangular,Nomura2021Dirac-TypeSpectroscopy} and experimentally~\cite{Wulferding2020}.